CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

 #### Strike Modifications

 If an attack has more strikes than the company has characters, the attacker may allocate the excess strikes as -1 modifications (i.e., a -1 modification for each unallocated strike) to the prowesses of whichever target(s) he chooses.

 Each unwounded, tapped character must modify his prowess by -1.
 Each wounded character must modify his prowess by -2.

 Normally a character that is the target of a strike is tapped after the strike is resolved.
 However, a character that is the target of a strike may choose to take a -3 modification to his prowess.
-If so, the character is not tapped after the strike is resolved (he is still tapped if he is wounded).
+If so, the character is not tapped after the strike is resolved (he is still tapped if he is wounded[^still-wounded]).

 The target's prowess may also be modified due to the play of certain resource and hazard cards.
 Only one resource card requiring skill may be played against a given strike.